KFYO (AM): Plains Radio ownership

-Lubbock Tornado

-KFYO was the only station to broadcast continuously before, during, and after the Lubbock Tornado that struck the downtown area on May 11, 1970.
-KFYO also provided Lubbock's only link to the outside world during the tornado by broadcasting over phone lines to 1080 KRLD in Dallas.
+KFYO was the only station to broadcast continuously before, during, and after the Lubbock tornado that struck the downtown area on May 11, 1970.
+KFYO also provided Lubbock's only link to the outside world during the tornado by broadcasting over phone to 1080 KRLD in Dallas.
 Because KFYO was the assigned civil defense radio station in Lubbock, the station was equipped with two diesel backup generators, which provided power for KFYO's studios and transmitter site at 82nd & Quaker.

-Much of the city was damaged and without power for days.
-Two other Lubbock radio stations lost their towers in the storm.
-KFYO became a vital link for Lubbock and the region in the hours and days after the tornado, broadcasting multiple 24-hour commercial-free days.
-It received local, state and national awards for its coverage, including a citation from President Richard Nixon.
+With much of the city damaged and without power for days—and with two radio stations having lost their towers in the storm—KFYO became the vital link for Lubbock and the region in the hours and days after the tornado, broadcasting multiple 24-hour commercial-free days and receiving local, state and national awards for its coverage, including a citation from President Richard Nixon.

-Changes in ownership
+KFYO after 1973

-KFYO, Inc., controlled by S. B. Whittenburg, bought the station in 1973.
-It was sold six years later to the Seaton Publishing Company in a $1.3 million transaction.
+KFYO, Inc., controlled by S. B. Whittenburg, bought the station in 1973; it was sold six years later to the Seaton Publishing Company in a $1.3 million transaction.
 The new owners substituted the station's beautiful music programs with a country music format.

-In 1985, KFYO, Inc. decided to have an FM counterpart again.
-The company bought the former KRUX at 102.5 MHz.
-The station became KZII-FM on March 27, 1986.
-That same year, the stations moved to a new studio and tower site on South Slide Road, housing both offices and a new three-tower array for KFYO.
-Part of the former KFYO transmitter site at 82nd and Quaker was redeveloped into the Kingsgate North Shopping Center.
+The call letters KFYO briefly returned to the FM band in 1985 when the station bought the former KRUX (102.5 FM); the station became KZII-FM on March 27, 1986.
+That same year, the stations moved to a new studio and tower site on South Slide Road, housing both stations and a new three-tower array for KFYO.
+Part of the former KFYO transmitter site at 82nd and Quaker was redeveloped into the Kingsgate North shopping center.

-In March 1997, KFYO and KZII-FM were sold to GulfStar Communications, which also owned KFMX-FM, KKAM and KRLB-FM 99.5 in Lubbock.
-The studios returned to 82nd and Quaker, in the Copy Craft building that housed the other GulfStar stations.
-The KFYO transmitter site remained on South Slide.
-San Antonio-based Clear Channel Communications acquired the GulfStar Lubbock cluster in 2000.
+In March 1997, KFYO and KZII-FM were sold to GulfStar Communications, who also owned KFMX-FM, KKAM and KRLB-FM 99.5 in Lubbock.
+The studios returned to 82nd and Quaker, in the Copy Craft building that housed the other GulfStar stations, though the KFYO transmitter remained on South Slide.
+Clear Channel Communications acquired the GulfStar Lubbock cluster in 2000.
 In August 2010, KFYO owner Gap Central Broadcasting, which had purchased the Lubbock cluster from Clear Channel in 2007, was folded into Townsquare Media.